GSA/digitalgov.gov/content/news/2021/10/2021-10-25-from-silicon-valley-to-govtech-how-a-data-scientist-turned-their-passion-for-helping-people-into-a-career-in-public-service.md

 We also talk about what we can do at an individual level and in our current offices to create the change that we want to see.
 I’d say our agency is very focused on making progress every day, whether that’s through a grassroots or agency-wide level.

-## What do you like about working at CMS?
+## What do you like about working at CMS and in the federal government?

 There are so many things I like about working at CMS and in the federal government.
 There’s the people who are always supporting each other and finding ways to make the office environment more enjoyable.